zpgallegos/zavant/docs/architecture/target-architecture.md

 # Target architecture

-Zavant will be rebuilt as a local-first analytics product whose complete path—from source response to user-facing metric—is reproducible and observable.
+Zavant is a local-first analytics product whose complete path—from source response to user-facing metric—is reproducible and observable.

 ## System boundaries